AleksandrShadrin/di.zig/README.md

 # Zig DI Container 🚀

-A simple and lightweight Dependency Injection (DI) container for Zig.
+A simple and lightweight dependency injection (DI) container for Zig.
 Manage your dependencies effortlessly and keep your code clean!

 📦 Features
 * Singletons: One instance throughout the app.